 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/37/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-You can calculate your ideal weight using statistical measurement called body mass index (BMI).
-It was suggested by Belgian statistician Adolphe Quetelet in 1850s.
+You can calculate your ideal weight using a statistical measurement called body mass index (BMI).
+Belgian statistician Adolphe Quetelet suggested it in the 1850s.
 Body mass index is defined as body weight divided by square height.

 The result is checked against statistical categories, where:

 35-40 - Obese Class II

 Taking the 20-25 range as ideal, we can calculate ideal weight using height.
 Although simple, this method has its own disadvantages.
 For example, it gives uncharacteristically high values for taller people and not suitable for children.